inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_model.md

 : The name of the model.
 Must be alphanumeric.

 `schema`
 : The schema for the model.
+For application/json models, this should be JSON schema draft 4 model.

 ## Examples